saiebb/Ajazati/README.md

 # Ajazati

-Ajazati (جازاتي) is a modern, bilingual (English/Arabic) vacation management web application built with Next.js, React, and Tailwind CSS.
+Ajazati (أجازاتى) is a modern, bilingual (English/Arabic) vacation management web application built with Next.js, React, and Tailwind CSS.
 It allows users to efficiently manage, track, and analyze their vacation days with a beautiful, responsive, and RTL/LTR-aware interface.

 ## Features